yigitulusoy/-Markdown-User-Management-System/uimdown.md

 UI Behavior

 1.User list:
--At first, the table is blank.
+- At first, the table is blank.
--Users are added to this blank table.
+- Users are added to this blank table.
--When selecting specific users, the detailed info of the users should be shown in the sheet.
+- When selecting specific users, the detailed info of the users should be shown in the sheet.

 2.User details:
--Only active when a specific user is selected.
+- Only active when a specific user is selected.
 Upon selecting, the sheet shows the detailed info of the user.

 3.User Creation:
--At first, the form is blank.
+- At first, the form is blank.
 Admins can provide the essential information and create a user.
--After filling and confirming the form, the new user is shown in the user list.
+- After filling and confirming the form, the new user is shown in the user list.